TechForPalestine/palestine-datasets/README.md

 ### Documentation Site

-To run the site locally use `yarn docs-start`
+To run the site locally use `bun run docs-start`

-To run the site locally in Arabic use `yarn docs-start --locale ar`
+To run the site locally in Arabic use `bun run docs-start --locale ar`

 # DETAILS